-A caregiver is someone who provides assistance to a person in need.
+A caregiver (care provider, care partner, or carer) is someone who provides assistance to a person in need.
 Care can be physical, financial, or emotional.
 Caregivers can help with basic activities of daily living such as bathing, dressing, walking, and cooking, or with more complex tasks such as medication and home management.
-A caregiver may provide direct care or manage care from a distance and can be a family member, a neighbor, a friend, or a professional.
+A caregiver may provide direct care or manage care from a distance and can be a family member, a neighbor, a friend, or a professional; professionals are normally paid and the others are not-and thus are often referred to as "informal."